Karabo Gare

 Karabo Socraat Gare is a Motswana politician and educator who has served as Member of Parliament (MP) for Moshupa-Manyana since 2018.
 He has been the chairman of the Botswana Democratic Party since his election in May 2025 succeeding Slumber Tsogwane.

-He served in the Masisi cabinet firstly as the Assistant Minister of Investment, Trade and Industry from 2019–2022 and lastly as the Minister of Entrepreneurship from 2022–2024.
+He served in the Masisi cabinet firstly as the Assistant Minister of Investment, Trade and Industry from 2019 to 2022 and lastly as the Minister of Entrepreneurship from 2022 to 2024.
 His term began on 13 February 2022 and ended on 1 November 2024.